tomaskovacik/arduino/libraries/F-6188/README.md

 <a href="https://www.arduino.cc/en/Guide/Libraries">Information about using libraries on arduino site</a>

-Copy content of this repository directory or just this two files: F6188.cpp, F6188.h to ~/Arduino/libraries/F-6188/ directory (if did not exist, create one).
-Open new project in arduino and put this line on top :
+Copy content of this repository directory or just this two files: <a href="https://github.com/tomaskovacik/arduino/blob/master/libraries/F-6188/F-6188.cpp">F6188.cpp</a>, <a href="https://github.com/tomaskovacik/arduino/blob/master/libraries/F-6188/F-6188.h">F6188.h</a> to ~/Arduino/libraries/F-6188/ directory (if did not exist, create one).
+Open new project in arduino and use this code, of check code in examples directory <a href="https://github.com/tomaskovacik/arduino/blob/master/libraries/F-6188/examples/F-6188/F-6188.ino">F-6188.ino</a>:

 ```c
 #include "F6188.h"